Cold wave sweeps Islamabad, adjoining areas

 -

-A biting cold wave has swept Islamabad and adjoining areas after four days rainy spell.
-The weathermen insist the chilliness will take at least three days to ease.
+Islamabad: A biting cold wave has swept Islamabad and adjoining areas after four days of rainy spell.
+The weathermen insist the chill will take at least three days to ease.

 According to the Met Office, continental air is prevailing over most parts of the country with a shallow westerly wave continuing to affect Kashmir and adjoining hilly areas.
 It forecast very cold weather on Tuesday, Wednesday and Thursday.